K1GOL/autolink/README.md

 `autolink -flags source_path [symlink destination] [file move destination.]`

 Files from source path are moved to file move destination, and then executable files are symlinked to the symlink destination path.
+Source path must be a directory.

 Defaults: